Bevia/CppChallenges/README.md

 ## Acknowledgments

-I would like to express my deepest gratitude to Vicente Bevia, whose invaluable feedback and support were instrumental in shaping this C++ exercise challenge repository.
+I would like to express my deepest gratitude to Vicente Bevia https://github.com/VicenteB97, whose invaluable feedback and support were instrumental in shaping this C++ exercise challenge repository.